learn-co-curriculum/java-mod-4-collectors/README.md

   arithmetic mean of the stream elements based on the provided `ToIntFunction`.
   The return value is always a `double`.
 - `counting`: This method counts the number of elements in the stream.
+- `reducing`: Reduces stream elements based on the `BinaryOperator` function provided.
+- `mapping`: Maps all the stream elements based on the mapping function.

 Let’s look a few examples: